uzocious/uzocious/README.md

 - 👋 Hi, I’m @uzocious
-- 👀 I’m interested in DevOps Tools
+- 👀 I’m interested in new and exciting technologies.
 - 🌱 I’m currently working on Java Projects.

 <!---